I have a good working relationship with the local orthodontists and can refer you to one who will address your needs appropriately.

 Things to look for in an orthodontic relationship:

 - A quality office.
 Fortunately we are in an area where I can say the offices are all good.

 - A good relationship between the orthodontist and the patient.
-There is a tremendous amount of cooperation necessary from the patient, and a patient who has a friendly relationship with his orthodontist is much more likely to follow through with recommendations.
+There is a tremendous amount of cooperation necessary from the patient, and a patient who has a friendly relationship with his or her orthodontist is much more likely to follow through with recommendations.
 Be comfortable with the treatment proposal being made.
 If you have questions, seek a second opinion.
-If the office is for any reason uncomfortable, visit another, meet another staff & doctor.
-Believe me, every orthodontist wants you to feel comfortable and encourages you to find that compatible place.
+If the office is for any reason uncomfortable, visit another, and meet another staff & doctor.
+Every orthodontist wants you to feel comfortable and encourages you to find that compatible place.
 There is nothing more problematic for doctor and patient alike than a sour relationship half way through treatment.

-- Be willing to ask questions about all aspects of treatment and expect a doctor and staff that is willing and comfortable giving you answers.
+- Be willing to ask questions about all aspects of treatment and expect a doctor and staff who are willing and comfortable giving you answers.